ucrcsedept/course-support/learning_modules/vscode/installation-and-setup/VSCodeInfo.md

 ## Why VSCode?

-VSCode is an incredibly popular IDE ([the most popular in the world, actually!](https://insights.stackoverflow.com/survey/2021)), and for good reason.
+VSCode is an incredibly popular IDE (<a target="_blank" rel="noopener noreferrer" href="https://insights.stackoverflow.com/survey/2021">the most popular in the world, actually!</a>), and for good reason.
 We chose it for this class because it is very lightweight and widely supports most langauges and features that are considered essential for development.
 It also has a large marketplace of extensions that make it easy to extend and personalize your version of VSCode.
 This doesn't mean that VSCode is the **best** IDE out there; we encourage you to get experience with other IDEs if you wish/if you are ever required to use a different one.
 Here are some general questions that you should ask yourself for finding an IDE that suits your needs:

 * Does the IDE support the programming languages I am going to use?
 (Bonus: is it recommended by the development community as a good option for those languages)
 * Is it mature and well supported?